bekatresh/ECE-445/notebooks/sumedh_notebook.md

 We also discussed the possibility of determining if someone was breathing through the breathalyzer by analyzing the fluctuations in the MQ-3 sensor values.
 This led to a broader conversation about data analysis techniques, and we considered incorporating additional sensors or algorithms to enhance the accuracy of our device.
 The discussion was productive and led to a deeper understanding of the pressure sensor and its potential applications.
 By the end of the meeting, we had developed a clear plan of action for improving the performance of our pressure sensor and were eager to begin implementing the proposed solutions.

+# Date: March 22nd:

+Two days later, on March 22nd, we hosted a second party, this time focusing on collecting testing data.
+Once again, ten friends attended and drank alcohol.
+We used the feedback and observations from the first party to make improvements to our data collection process, ensuring a smoother and more efficient experience for everyone involved.

+Just like the first party, we carefully monitored the alcohol consumption of our participants and had them blow into our Arduino sensor and a breathalyzer at regular intervals.
+We continued to document the readings from both devices, along with any relevant contextual information.
+The data gathered from this event would prove crucial in assessing the accuracy and reliability of our device.
+By comparing the results from both parties, we hoped to identify any patterns or discrepancies that could help us further refine our system.

+# Date: March 23rd - 25th:

+From March 23rd to 25th, Sumedh and Eshrith, another friend of mine, took on the task of soldering the second version of our PCB (printed circuit board).
+They began by reviewing the schematic and layout diagrams, making sure they understood the function and location of each component.
+They also took the time to research any unfamiliar components or techniques, ensuring they were well-prepared for the task at hand.

+Despite their best efforts, they faced numerous challenges in achieving the precision and accuracy required to solder the intricate components of the PCB.
+This experience emphasized the importance of refining our soldering skills and investing in better equipment.
+After several attempts and numerous revisions, they finally managed to complete the PCB assembly.
+Their perseverance and determination were a testament to the passion and commitment shared by our entire team.

+# Date: March 28th:

+On the 28th of March, we had a brief meeting to discuss the difficulties encountered during our PCB soldering attempts.
+We shared tips and tricks, and brainstormed potential solutions to improve our soldering process.
+Some of the suggestions included investing in higher-quality soldering equipment, such as a soldering station with temperature control and a hot air rework station for surface-mount components.
+We also discussed the possibility of attending workshops or classes to further develop our soldering skills.

+Although the discussion was short, it served as a reminder of the importance of communication and collaboration in overcoming obstacles and achieving our goals.
+By pooling our collective knowledge and experiences, we were better equipped to address the challenges that arose during the project.
+As we moved forward, we continued to support and learn from one another, confident in our ability to bring our innovative idea to life.